 The idea applies to more general models.
-Lee and Robinson (2013) consider series estimation in the presence of cross-sectional dependence, and we can easily accommodate this with (4.12) amended to the correct rates.
-Indeed, following that paper let x_i be identically distributed with pdf f(x) and the joint pdf of of x_i, x_j be $f{ij}(x, y), x, y \in \mathfrak{X}$.
-Introduce the bivariate dependence measure and replace (4.12) with to obtain tests with Property C, assuming Υ_n affords a non-null choice set of γ .
-The latter is obtained from Assumption B.3 in Lee and Robinson (2013), noting that we have taken iid disturbances as opposed to their more general linear process specification.
-Indeed specification testing can undoubtedly extend to models such as the SAR in (2.11), where the linear regression component is replaced by a nonparametric function which is then estimated by series and tested for linearity as in the previous paragraph.
-To the best of our knowledge the literature has not yet considered series estimation of the regression function in this setting, with kernel estimation seemingly the preferred tactic (cf. Su and Jin (2010), Jenish (2014)).
+Lee and Robinson (2016) consider series estimation in the presence of cross-sectional dependence, and we can easily accommodate this with (4.12) amended to the correct rates.
+Indeed, following that paper introduce the bivariate dependence measure and replace (4.12) with to obtain tests with Property C. The latter is obtained from Assumption A.4 in Lee and Robinson (2016), noting that we have taken iid disturbances as opposed to their more general linear process specification.
+Indeed specification testing can undoubtedly extend to models such as the SAR in (2.11), where the linear regression component is replaced by a nonparametric function which is then estimated by series and tested for linearity, say, as in the previous paragraph.
+To the best of our knowledge the literature has not yet considered series estimation of the regression function in this setting, with kernel estimation seemingly the preferred tactic (see e.g. Su and Jin (2010), Jenish (2016)).
 The approach can also be used to test the specification of any of the fixed number of unknown varying coefficient functions $\vartheta_j(\cdot)$, $j = 1, \ldots, r_1$, in the model